 I like to end on a high, so let’s have an…

-I think life’s enormousness can always eclipse any of life’s enormity.
-When something really bad happens, life may seem horrible in the enormity of that situation.
-Remember though that the enormity of that one, particular situation is minuscule compared to life’s enormousness.
+Life’s enormousness can always eclipse any of life’s enormity.
+When something bad happens, life may seem horrible in the enormity of that situation.
+Remember, though, that the enormity of that one particular situation is minuscule compared to life’s enormousness.